 Hill Gardens (pt.
 Jardim do Morro) is a small hilltop garden with many spots to sit and relax while admiring renowned views over Porto.
 From what we’ve heard it’s a perfect spot for watching sunsets, but also super crowded thanks to that.
 This is also a place where you’ll find colorful “Gaia” letters.
 Entrance to Hill Gardens is free.

-If you aren’t up for a short climb to Hill Gardens you can use a cable car that starts near Port wine lodges on the riverbanks.
+If you aren’t up for a climb to Hill Gardens you can use a cable car that starts near Port wine lodges on the riverbanks.
 The journey lasts about 5 minutes.
 Round ticket costs €10 for adults and €5 for children.
 You can buy tickets online at gaiacablecar.com.
-Also, visit this website for current prices and timetables.
+There you can also check current prices and timetables.

 Serra do Pilar viewpoint & Monastery of Serra do Pilar

 Serra do Pilar viewpoint (pt.
 Miradouro da Serra do Pilar ) is located just a short walk from Hill Gardens.
-What is waiting for you there?
-Great viewing platform with one of the most beautiful views of Porto (in our opinion even better ones than from the gardens) and over majestic Dom Luis I Bridge.
-What’s more, there you’ll also find the Monastery of Serra do Pilar (pt.
+There you’ll find a viewing platform with one of the most spectacular views of Porto and over the majestic Dom Luis I Bridge.
+There you’ll also find the Monastery of Serra do Pilar (pt.
 Mosteiro da Serra do Pilar), a former monastery dating back to the 1500s.

 Port wine lodges

 Vila Nova de Gaia is not only home to great views over Porto but also home to many traditional Port wine lodges.
-So if you’re a wine lover, Gaia might become your wine mecca.
-While nowadays Port wine can be easily bought almost anywhere, there’s nowhere better to try it than in Porto, right?
-So if you’re up to it, head to one of the dozens of port wine lodges that offer tours and samplings.
+Even though nowadays this drink can be bought almost anywhere, there’s no better place to try it.
+So if you’re up for it, be sure to head to one of the Port wine lodges that offer tours and samplings.
 Which one?
-That’s up to you but the most popular ones are Taylor’s Port, Cockburn’s Port Lodge, Graham’s Port Lodge, or Cálem Cellar.
+That’s up to you!
+But the most popular ones are Taylor’s Port, Cockburn’s Port Lodge, Graham’s Port Lodge, and Cálem Cellar

-While you’re in Vila Nova de Gaia, don’t forget to marvel at the Rabelo boats which until the 1960s transported barrels of wine from the Duoro Valley vineyards to Porto.
-Nowadays you can go on a Douro River cruise in one of them.
+While there, don’t forget to marvel at the Rabelo boats.
+They transported barrels of wine from the Douro Valley vineyards to Porto until the 1960s!

 Things to do in Porto Old Town

-You’ve been waiting for this moment long enough!
-Now, from Vila Nova de Gaia, we’re finally heading to the other side of the Douro River, to explore Porto Old Town.
+Now it’s time to head to the other side of the Douro River, to explore Porto Old Town.
 There, among its picturesque cobbled streets and colorful buildings, you’ll find most of the major points of interest like Ribeira District, Porto Cathedral, Sao Bento train station, Lello bookstore, or Clerigos Tower.
-This is also where you’ll be able to sample Portuguese cuisine in many restaurants and cafes.
+This is also where you’ll be able to sample Portuguese cuisine in one of many restaurants and cafes.

 Dom Luis I Bridge

-To get to Porto Old Town from Vila Nova de Gaia we need to cross the iconic Dom Luis I Bridge (pt.
+To get to Porto Old Town from Vila Nova de Gaia you need to cross the iconic Dom Luis I Bridge (pt.
 Ponte Dom Luís I).
 This double-deck metal arch bridge that spans over the Douro River was designed by Gustave Eiffel’s student, Théophile Seyrig, and was built between 1881-1886.
-Currently, Dom Luis I Bridge is one of the major points of interest in Porto and is just impossible to miss during one day in Porto.
+Currently, Dom Luis I Bridge is one of the major points of interest in Porto.

 Porto Cathedral

-Keep going straight after crossing the Dom Luis I Bridge, until you’ll spot an impressive building that looks more like a fortress than a church.
-This is Porto Cathedral (pt.
-Sé do Porto), one of the city’s oldest monuments and main religious building.
-Its construction started in the second half of the 12th century and until the 18th century, it underwent a number of changes and improvements, thanks to what now we can admire a mix of a few architectural styles like Romanesque, Gothic or Baroque.
+After crossing the Dom Luis I Bridge keep going straight until you’ll spot an impressive building that looks more like a fortress than a church.
+Porto Cathedral (pt.
+Sé do Porto) is one of the city’s oldest monuments and main religious building.
+Its construction started in the second half of the 12th century and until the 18th century, it underwent a number of changes and improvements.
+Thanks to that, now we can admire a mix of a few architectural styles like Romanesque, Gothic, or Baroque.

 Sao Bento Train Station

-Just a few steps from Porto Cathedral you’ll find another must-see place in Porto – Sao Bento train station (pt.
+Just a few steps from the Cathedral you’ll find another Porto attraction – Sao Bento train station (pt.
 Estação de São Bento).
-From the outside, it looks like a normal, not too interesting building, but it’s the interior that makes this train station so unique.
-The walls of the Sao Bento departure hall, which was opened in 1916, are fully covered in approximately 20 000 white and blue azulejo tiles.
-They form a huge mural that represents important events in Portuguese history.
-It’s a very impressive piece of work, so even if you don’t have a train to catch, make sure you make some time to visit it during your one day in Porto.
+From the outside, it might look like a normal building, even quite boring, but it’s the interior that makes this train station so unique.
+The walls of the Sao Bento departure hall are fully covered in white and blue azulejo tiles and form a huge mural that represents important events in Portuguese history.
+It’s a very admirable piece of work!
+So even if you don’t have a train to catch, make sure you make some time to visit Sao Bento Train Station.

 Porto Town Hall

-From the Chapel of Souls head to Porto Town Hall (pt.
-Câmara Municipal do Porto), located on a huge square, Praça do General Humberto Delgado.
-Town Hall is an impressive-looking building that was built only in the 20th century, between 1920-1956, in the Neoclassical style.
+From Sao Bento Train Station head to Praça do General Humberto Delgado where you’ll find Porto Town Hall (pt.
+Câmara Municipal do Porto).
+It’s an impressive-looking building that was built only in the 20th century in the Neoclassical style.
 Square is a popular meeting point for locals and tourists, as well as a place where many events take place.
-While there don’t forget to stop for a moment and admire the architecture and several statues.

 Lello Bookstore

-Let’s continue our one day in Porto and head to one more, super famous Porto attraction – Lello Bookstore (pt.
+The next stop during your one day in Porto is the very famous Lello Bookstore (pt.
 Livraria Lello).
-It was first opened in 1869, but under a different name, which makes it the oldest bookstore in Porto and one of the oldest bookstores in the whole of Portugal.
-Also, by many, it’s considered one of the most beautiful bookstores in the world thanks to the stunning interior of the bookstore.
+It was first opened in 1869 which makes it the oldest bookstore in Porto and one of the oldest bookstores in the whole of Portugal!
+By many, it’s also considered one of the most beautiful bookstores in the world thanks to its stunning interior.
 Wooden walls and bookshelves, a stained glass ceiling, and a spectacular staircase all make up for a brilliant visual experience.

-But the “oldest bookstore in Porto” and its beautiful interior aren’t the reason why Lello Bookstore became so famous.
-All thanks to false information that spread around the world.
-You see, for quite a long time there were rumors that Lello Bookstore was an inspiration for J. K. Rowling for the library of Hogwarts in Harry Potter!
-However, she denied that and also told that she never visited this bookstore during her time living in Porto.
+But it’s not the oldest bookstore in Porto title nor the beautiful interior the reason why Lello Bookstore became so famous.
+All thanks to false information that spread around the world – there were rumors that this bookstore was an inspiration for J. K. Rowling for the library of Hogwarts in Harry Potter!
+However, she denied that and also said that she never visited this bookstore during her time living in Porto.

-From Lello Bookstore head to Praça de Gomes Teixeira square, where you’ll find unusual twin churches – Carmo and Carmelitas Church (pt.
-Igreja do Carmo & Igreja dos Carmelitas).
-You’ll learn more about Porto churches and chapels later, in a section dedicated to them.
-On the square, you’ll also be able to take a look at the University of Porto and the 19th-century fountain, Fonte dos Leões.
+Near Lello Bookstore, on Praça de Gomes Teixeira square, you’ll find unusual twin churches – Carmo and Carmelitas Church.
+There, you’ll also be able to take a look at the University of Porto and the 19th-century fountain, Fonte dos Leões.

 Clerigos Tower

-Now you’re just a few steps from another famous Porto attraction that rises above the skyline of Porto – Clerigos Tower (Torre dos Clérigos).
+Now you’re just a few steps from another famous Porto attraction that rises above the skyline of Porto – Clerigos Tower (pt.
+Torre dos Clérigos).
 This 18th-century Baroque bell tower, which rises to 75 meters, is the tallest one in Portugal!
 So if you’re up for the best panoramic views over Porto and its surroundings don’t miss this place.
-Although you need to prepare yourself for a short climb of 240 steps.
-Tower is also a part of Clérigos Church (pt.
-Iglesia de los Clérigos) in which Clérigos Museum is located.
+However, you need to prepare yourself for a short climb of 240 steps.
+The tower is also a part of Clérigos Church (pt.
+Iglesia de los Clérigos) in which the Clérigos Museum is located.

 Gardens of Palácio de Cristal